stendler/tootbench/README.md

 - use vm machine type without bursts: m3-medium (?) - e2-standard-2 should be fine - maybe n2 for 10 gig egress instead of 4
 - client vms for load generation instructed from the controller
+  - single client vm for now, since its rate limited anyway

 - slide: show a diagram/architecture